antonini/whichever/README.md

 ---

 Future iterations.
 There are a few details I would like to add.
 One is to add a second table view controller to filter information.
 The issue I had was making these connections using Realm; I could not get the predicates to work properly.
-However, the map is usebale in its currnet state.
+However, the map is usable in its currnet state.